rossanx/akfs/docs/journal.md

                                   #    with 20 bits)
             .quad  0x00000001     # LBA Sector Number to start reading

 Observe the variable KADDR.
-It's used to hold the memory address to put the kernel.
-The only purpose of KADDR is to make it easy to copy and jump to a program that tests the bootloader (explained later).
+It holds the memory address to put the kernel.
+The only purpose of KADDR is to make it easy to switch from test routines to the real kernel.
+With the use of KADDR, It's easy to copy a program to the position pointed by KADDR and jump to it (explained later - testing the bootloader).

-This DAP tells the BIOS service 13h to copy 122 sectors from disk, starting from sector 1, to memory buffer at address 0x10000 (64k).
+Returning to the main topic, this DAP tells the BIOS "interrupt" 13h, service 0x42, to copy 122 sectors from disk.
+It also instructs the service to start copying from sector 1 and to store the contents to memory buffer at address 0x10000 (64k).
 Sector 0 hosts our bootloader (it's the "MBR"), so skip it from the copy.

+There are several ways to detect the amount of memory installed in a system.
+The memory detection can be done by the kernel or by the bootloader.
+By far, the method used the most is based on the service 0xE820 of the BIOS interrupt 0x15.
+GRUB uses it.
+Let's do the same.
+Service 0xE820 fills in a buffer with a list of system memory regions.
+Each entry of the list has the following structure:

+       - BASE ADDRESS OF THE REGION (64 bits)
+       - REGION AMOUNT OF MEMORY(64 bits)
+       - TYPE OF THE REGION (32 bits)
+       - ACPI 3.0 EXTENDED ATTRIBUTES (32 bits)

+Our bootloader will get each lower part (least significant 32 bits) of the "REGION AMOUNT OF MEMORY" and add them together to get the total memory installed in the system (TOTAL RAM).
+We don't care, at least for now, if the memory is available for use or not, we only need the total RAM.
+This value will be stored at positon 0xf0f0 so the kernel can access it latter to make use of this information.

 Ok.
 So now you have written the bootloader and you want to test if it's working as expected.
-To do so, I suggest writing a small program that prints a message at the screen.
+To do so, I suggest writing a small program that prints a message to the screen.
+Also, make this program read the total RAM value obtained by the bootloader and print it to the screen in decimal format.
 Let's go ahead and do it to test our bootloader.
-Take a look at the file src/bootloader/fakekernel.s.
+Take a look at the file src/bootloader/fakekernel.s to see what's going on.

    SEE FILE src/bootloader/fakekernel.s

-Follow the next steps to make the bootloader run fakekernel.s:
+Next, follow these steps to make the bootloader run fakekernel.s:

-            A - Open FILE linker-script
-                -- Change 0x10000 to 0x7f00 (we are informing the linker that our code starts at memory address 0x7f00.
-This address is a few bytes away from our bootloader)
+            A - Open FILE linker-script and change 0x10000 to 0x8000 (we are informing the linker that our code starts at memory address 0x8000.
+This will translate all addresses used by the code accordingly - we are not using relocatable code, it's all FIXED!!!)

-	     B - Open FILE bootloader.s
+                IMPORTANT: Observe that the correct value is 0x8000 (8 thousand)

+	     B - Open FILE bootloader.s and make sure you comment the real values used by the REAL KERNEL, and uncomment the values used by the fakekernel.
+You will end up with something like this:

-                 -- Comment line    .set KADDR, 0x1000
+                      .set KADDR, 0x800
+                      .set TOTAL_RAM, 0x7ee8
-                 -- Uncomment line #.set KADDR, 0x7f00
+                      #.set KADDR, 0x1000 # REAL KERNEL ADDRESS
+                      #.set TOTAL_RAM, 0xf0f0

+                 IMPORTANT: Observe that KADDR is 0x800 (8 hundred)

-             I created a Makefile with the recipes to execute the next steps:
+             I created a Makefile with recipes to execute the next steps:

              C - Assemble and link bootloader.s
              D - Assemble and link fakekernel.s